-A worm that eats plastic.
-This is a discovery that could be a game changer for preserving the environment from the pollution of a material that we have abused in recent decades.
-Our plastic habit has gotten so bad that it has ended up everywhere.
-In the seas, below the soil, in the fish, we eat, and even now we are finding microplastics inside of us.
+A worm that eats plastic, a recent discovery that could be a game changer for preserving the environment from the pollution of this now abundant and toxic material.
+This now ubiquitous material is found in seas, soil, fish and we are even finding microplastics inside of us.

-The larvae of the Zophobas Morio, which is certainly not cute, can eat and digest polystyrene in just a few days — the main polymer used to make plastic, normally takes decades to break down naturally, however, the worm can break it down in just a few days.
+But the larvae of the Zophobas Morio can eat and digest polystyrene in just a few days — the main polymer used to make plastic — which normally takes decades to break down naturally.

-The results were that the worm in contact with the polystyrene has grown even more than the others.
-Proving that the worm can take energy from polystyrene, thanks to the microbes that are inside them.
+The results are that the worm eating the polystyrene grew more than the others, proving the worm can take energy from polystyrene thanks to the microbes that are inside them.

 The discovery is exceptional and new studies will now start to understand how to exploit it.
 It is impossible to think of feeding all the plastic to millions of larvae.
-It is necessary, instead, to understand what is the process of degradation of polystyrene.
-Isolate substances that allow rapid decomposition and use the system to get rid of a problem that poses a serious risk to the health of the Planet.
+It is necessary instead to understand what is the process of degradation of polystyrene and to isolate substances that allow rapid decomposition.
+We can then use the system to get rid of a problem that poses a serious risk to the health of the planet.

 Chris Rinke and researchers from the Australian University’s School of Chemistry and Molecular Biosciences have put this talent to the test.
 The life cycle of the larvae of Zophobas Morio, like all larvae, predicts that at some point they form a cocoon, become pupae, and resurface as an adult individual.
 In their case, a black beetle.
 This happens if they remain isolated.
 But if raised in large groups, larvae remain and continue to eat.

-Instead of filling giant tanks with millions of super worms that open their jaws waiting for a cascade of white polystyrene (fascinating idea but impractical), we think rather imitate their operation.
-Chopping the material and then feeding it to the enzymes replicated thanks to the study of Zophobas Morio.
-Then grow intestinal bacteria in the laboratory and further test their ability to degrade polystyrene and “increase this process to a level required for an entire recycling plant,” said Jiarui Sun, Ph.D. student and second study signature.
-And what remains at the bottom of this process?
+Instead of filling giant tanks with millions of super worms that open their jaws waiting for a cascade of white polystyrene (fascinating idea but impractical), there are other possibilities, like chopping the material and then feeding it to the enzymes replicated thanks to the study.
+We could also grow the larvae’s intestinal bacteria in a laboratory and further test their ability to degrade polystyrene and “increase this process to a level required for an entire recycling plant,” said Jiarui Sun, a PhD student working on the project.
 According to Rinke “the degradation products of this reaction can be used by other microbes to create high-value compounds such as bioplastics”.

-Zophobas Morio is just one of the invertebrates that promise to help us, if not to solve, at least to mitigate the problem of the billions of tons of plastic that every year are produced and dispersed in the environment around the world.
-The Tenebrio Molitor, for example, also has these abilities.
-In 2017 an Italian biologist (and beekeeper) Federica Bertocchini, from the Spanish Institute of Biomedicine and Biotechnology of Cantabria, discovered the caterpillar that eats plastic, in this case, polyethylene.
+Zophobas Morio is just one of the invertebrates that promise to help mitigate the problem of the billions of tons of plastic that are produced each year and dispersed in the environment around the world.
+The Tenebrio Molitor also has these abilities.
+In 2017 an Italian biologist (and beekeeper) Federica Bertocchini, from the Spanish Institute of Biomedicine and Biotechnology of Cantabria, discovered this caterpillar that eats polyethylene.
 It is the larva of the Galleria mellonella, called the “wax moth”.

-While all over the world, research institutes and companies are studying enzymes derived from insects and microorganisms found in compost and landfills, which have just the “superpower” of degrading plastic.
+All over the world, research institutes and companies are studying enzymes derived from insects and microorganisms found in compost and landfills that have the “superpower” of degrading plastic.
 We don’t know if this could be the turning point for the future, but after the damage we have done to our planet, it makes sense that the solutions to our current crises exist in the natural world.